Where can I learn more about the CITRIS Seed Funding program, including past awardees and projects?

 Multidisciplinary proposals are highly encouraged, but not required.
 CITRIS has a rich history of bringing together researchers across academic disciplines.
-CITRIS’s mission and research are inherently interdisciplinary, thus we strongly encourage working with co-PIs from different departments and centers.
+The CITRIS mission and our research are inherently interdisciplinary, so we strongly encourage working with co-PIs from different departments and centers.

 How do I find eligible co-PIs to work with?

-As a starting point, a searchable directory of current CITRIS Investigators is available on our website.
-Proposals that engage pre-tenured faculty and/or those who are new to CITRIS are highly encouraged.
-You are welcome to reach out and build your own PI teams once the RFP is issued.
-If you would like additional guidance on matchmaking, please complete our Seed Funding Interest Form and indicate which award categories you are considering.
-A CITRIS liaison will reach out to you for followup.
+As a starting point, a searchable directory of current CITRIS researchers is available on our website.
+Proposals that engage pretenured faculty and/or those who are new to CITRIS are highly encouraged.
+You are welcome to reach out to potential co-investigators and form teams.
+If you have questions about team formation, please contact us at email@example.com.

-Is there a limit to the number of CITRIS Seed Projects I can participate in?
+Is there a limit to the number of CITRIS Seed Funding projects I can participate in?